VTUL/InstallScripts/README.md

 Normally, `vagrant up` will be able to determine the type of application you want to provision based upon settings in the `site_secrets.yml` file.
 You can override this choice by setting the `APP_TYPE` environment variable to the chosen application prior to `vagrant up`.
 Valid settings for `APP_TYPE` are either `sufia` or `geoblacklight`.

+#### Choosing a target OS for deployment

+Vagrant uses a base "box" to designate the VM image upon which Vagrant will operate (or, in this case, on which to deploy the application).
+Currently, the default box used here is `bento/ubuntu-14.04`, which is a VM based upon a 64-bit installation of Ubuntu Trusty 14.04.

+A different base box may be chosen prior to invoking Vagrant for deployment by setting the `VAGRANT_VM_BOX` environment variable.
+This should be set to a [box name](https://www.vagrantup.com/docs/boxes.html) chosen from the publicly available collection of boxes.
+For example, setting `VAGRANT_VM_BOX` to `bento/ubuntu-16.04` will result in deployment to a 64-bit installation of Ubuntu Xenial 16.04.

+Note, currently, these install scripts are only tested against the following boxes: `bento/ubuntu-14.04` and `bento/ubuntu-16.04`

 ### AWS

 When using the `aws` provider to `vagrant up` it is necessary to define several environment variables in order to authenticate to AWS and supply a keypair with which Vagrant can log in to the new AWS EC2 instance being deployed.
 These environment variables are as follows: